hannesdelbeke/brain/obsidian/update submodule in obsidian.md

 #public #git #submodule #obsidian

-The [git plugin](https://github.com/denolehov/obsidian-git) doesn't support submodules.
+~~The [git plugin](https://github.com/denolehov/obsidian-git) doesn't support submodules.~~ It now does on PC!

-Instead we can use [execute code](https://github.com/twibiral/obsidian-execute-code) plugin to easily update submodules from in Obsidian
+Instead we can use [execute code](https://github.com/twibiral/obsidian-execute-code) plugin to easily update submodules from in Obsidian (PC only)

 If on windows, first add support for [[bash on windows]]